aditya2907/decision-mushroom/README.md

 programs to load the mushroom, including extrapolating missing feature values.
 The decision tree made from scratch achieved 100% accuracy in multiple tests.

+In addition to using decision trees, this project has been expanded to include classification using a neural network.
+This is implemented in `classify_nn.py`.

 ## Data
 Data source: http://archive.ics.uci.edu/ml/datasets/Mushroom